-Pursuing a ruthless enemy who wants to throw Europe back into the horrors of the Great War, Briers and Miles are helped and hindered by nosy landladies, Water Board officials, suave gentlemen representing foreign powers and their own increasing attraction to each other.
+1920s London.
+Cipher clerk Miles Siward is posing as Millie, 'wife' of field agent Briers Allerdale in a 'couples only' boarding house.
+Pursuing a ruthless enemy who wants to throw Europe back into the horrors of the Great War, Briers and Miles are helped and hindered by nosy landladies, water board officials, suave gentlemen from foreign powers, and their own increasing attraction to each other.

 Siward picked up a small leather bag and led Briers out of the back of the building into a cobbled court.